Wetlands (2013 film)

 The film later premiered in-competition in the World Cinema Dramatic Competition at the 2014 Sundance Film Festival on 18 January 2014.
 After its premiere at the Sundance Film Festival, Strand Releasing acquired the US distribution rights for the film.

 Plot

-18-year-old Helen uses vegetables for masturbation and believes that body hygiene is overrated in our society.
+Helen, an 18-year-old mysophiliac, uses vegetables for masturbation and believes that body hygiene is overrated in our society.
 She provokes others by saying and doing things most people would not even dare to imagine.
 She is sexually adventurous and visits a brothel to experience being with another woman.

 Helen's parents are divorced and she desperately wishes that they get back together.
 But her mother is depressive, hygiene-obsessed and mentally unstable, and her father is insensitive and seems not to take notice of what people around him think.
 She also has a quiet, younger brother whom she teases by taking his stuffed bear.

 Helen feels alone and unloved in the world.
 Only her best friend Corinna makes her feel comfortable.
 Together they break many of society's taboos.